 If you are applying to University of Rochester, the regular decision application deadline is January 5 and the fee for the application costs $50.

-Students who submit their applications to University of Rochester for fall semester should receive an admissions decision no later than March 15.
+Students who apply to University of Rochester for fall should anticipate a decision by April 1.

 These are the application deadlines for University of Rochester.